wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

-   The remaining bits in the RESERVED field are reserved for future use and MUST be set to 0 by the sender and SHOULD be ignored by the receiver.

-   INFO-CODE: A code point that, when combined with the RCODE from the DNS packet, serve as a joint-index into the IANA "Extended DNS Errors" registry.

-3. Use of the Extended DNS Error option
+   The fields of the Extended DNS Error option are defined further in the following sub-sections.

-   The Extended DNS Error (EDE) is an EDNS option.
-It can be included in any error response (SERVFAIL, NXDOMAIN, REFUSED, etc) to a query that includes an EDNS option.
-This document includes a set of initial codepoints (and requests to the IANA to add them to the registry), but is extensible via the IANA registry to allow additional error and information codes to be defined in the future.
+3.1.
+The R (Retry) flag

-   The R (Retry) flag provides a hint (or suggestion) as to what the receiver may want to do with this annotated error.
+   The R (Retry) flag provides a hint as to what the receiver may want to do with this annotated error.
+Specifically, the R (or Retry) flag provides a hint to the receiver that it should retry the query to another server.
+If the R bit is set (1), the sender believes that retrying the query may provide a successful answer next time; if the R bit is clear (0), the sender believes that the resolver should not ask another server.

    The mechanism is specifically designed to be extensible, and so implementations may receive EDE codes that it does not understand.
    The R flag allows implementations to make a decision as to what to do if it receives a response with an unknown code - retry or drop the query.
-Note that this flag is only a suggestion or hint.
-Unless a protective transport mechanism (like TSIG [RFC2845] or TLS [RFC8094]) is used, the bit's value could have have been altered by a person-in-the- middle.
+Note that this flag is only a suggestion.
+Unless a protective transport mechanism (like TSIG [RFC2845] or TLS [RFC8094]) is used, the bit's value could have have been altered by a person-in- the-middle.
 Receivers can choose to ignore this hint.
+See the security considerations for additional considerations.

+3.2.
+The RESPONSE-CODE field

+   This 4-bit value SHOULD be a copy of the RCODE from the primary DNS packet.
+Multiple EDNS0/EDE records may be included in the response.
+   When including multiple EDNS0/EDE records in a response in order to provide additional error information, other RESPONSE-CODEs MAY use a different RCODE.

+3.3.
+The INFO-CODE field

+   This 12-bit value provides the additional context for the RESPONSE- CODE value.
+This combination of the RESPONSE-CODE and the INFO-CODE serve as a joint-index into the IANA "Extended DNS Errors" registry.

+3.4.
+The EXTRA-TEXT field

-   The EXTRA-INFO textual field may be zero-length, or may hold additional information useful to network operators.
+   The ASCII-encoded, EXTRA-TEXT field may be zero-length, or may hold additional information useful to network operators.

 4. Defined Extended DNS Errors

    This document defines some initial EDE codes.
-The mechanism is intended to be extensible, and additional codepoints will be registered in the "Extended DNS Errors" registry.
-This document provides suggestions for the R flag, but the originating server may ignore these recommendations if it knows better.
+The mechanism is intended to be extensible, and additional code-points can be registered in the "Extended DNS Errors" registry.
+This document

-   The RESPONSE-CODE and the INFO-CODE from the EDE EDNS option is used to serve as a double index into the "Extended DNS Error codes" IANA registry, the initial values for which are defined in the following sub-sections.